Slovakia profile - Leaders

 Known as a straight-talking populist, Robert Fico was born to a working-class family in the provincial town of Topolcany in 1964 and trained as a lawyer in Communist Czechoslovakia.

-He became a member of the Communist Party of Czechoslovakia in 1987, and after the Velvet Revolution of 1989 joined the Party of the Democratic Left (SDL) - a successor of the Communist Party of Slovakia.
+He became a member of the Communist Party of Czechoslovakia in 1987, and after the Velvet Revolution of 1989 joined its SDL successor before forming his own party, Direction-Social Democracy (Smer).

 He raised his public profile by sharply criticising the radical economic reform programme implemented by the centre-right governments of Mikulas Dzurinda (1998-2006), which although hailed by investors and international financial institutions was not popular with ordinary Slovaks.

 Mr Dzurinda's policies were seen as having stimulated growth - earning Slovakia the nickname of "the central European tiger" - but were associated with high levels of unemployment and were seen as having a disproportionately negative effect on low wage-earners and welfare recipients.

 After the 2006 election Smer formed a coalition government with various nationalist and populist parties, despite having campaigned on a social-democratic platform.